StudySmarter - The all-in-one study app.

 Another advantage is that, since more participants are required because each can only belong to one group, the results have increased external validity.

-External validity refers to the extent to which findings of a study can be generalised to other people, situations, and environments.
+External validity refers to the extent to which the findings of a study can be generalised to other people, situations, and environments.

-The more people involved, the more likely the differing representation and thus the higher the external validity.
+The more people involved, the more likely the differing representation and, thus, the higher the external validity.

 Because there are two groups of different individuals, more participants are needed.
 This may outweigh the benefit of testing both groups because, for instance, more equipment may be required for more individuals, making independent group design less economical.

-But what if over half of these individuals had personal, participant-specific conditions that slowed their reaction time regardless of how many hours they'd slept?
-For instance, poor diets, or less dexterity/ability to react overall as they have never experienced the conditions before, whereas someone who plays sports or videogames may have better reaction times, affects the recording of the results.
+For instance, poor diets or less dexterity/ability to react overall as they have never experienced the conditions before, whereas someone who plays sports or video games may have better reaction times, affecting the recording of the results.

 This is known as a participant variable.